-Defined by a half-mile radius around the existing MARTA Stations, the Transit Village area will develop as a high-density urban district promoting a mix of residential, commercial and institutional uses.
-The LCI update plan cites two reasons for this decision, based on the location of major transit infrastructure which provides opportunities for alternative transportation.
-High-density development makes these large infrastructure projects feasible, and second, there exists an increasing demand for more urban environments offering transit convenience.

-During the development of the LCI, the desire to generate a "Town Center" near Perimeter Mall to reinforce business development and a sense of identity for the area emerged.
+Defined by a half-mile radius around the existing MARTA Stations, the Transit Village area will develop as an urban district promoting a mix of residential, commercial and institutional uses.
+It is decision is based on the location of major transit infrastructure which provides opportunities for alternative transportation.
+The desire is to generate a "Town Center" near Perimeter Mall to reinforce business development and a sense of identity for the area emerged.
 The plan argues the vision for the Perimeter Mall "Transit Village" can serve as the "prototype spearheading development at other MARTA Stations."